 Keeps Oxygen Out

 As we touched on in the earlier sections, oxygen is one of the biggest opponents of fresh coffee grounds.
-When oxygen seeps into a container, it reduces the quality of your coffee.
+When oxygen seeps into a container, it reduces the quality of your coffee and makes them go stale.
+To read the effects of stale coffee, click the link.
 Airtight seals like those offered by Coffee Gator and Airscape make oxygen a non-issue.

-The Coffee Gator and Planetary Design Airscape are two of the most renowned coffee storage containers, but the Coffee Gator has several advantages over the Airscape.
+The Coffee Gator and Planetary Design Airscape are two of the most renowned coffee storage containers found on Amazon, but the Coffee Gator has several advantages over the Airscape.
 For one, the Coffee Gator features a carbon dioxide vent.
 Second, it also indicates when your coffee beans or grounds are going to expire.

 Using a stainless steel coffee container can prevent light, heat, and air from getting in, so whether it’s the Coffee Gator or the Airscape, one of these containers is very much worth having!